uploadcare/pyuploadcare/README.md

 <!-- TODO: Update it with "and deliver an image" -->
 Let's add [File Uploader](https://uploadcare.com/docs/file-uploader/) to an existing Django project.

-After package [installation](#requirements-and-installation), you’ll need API keys: public and secret.
-Get them in [Uploadcare dashboard](https://app.uploadcare.com/projects/-/api-keys).
-If you don’t have an account yet, you can use demo keys, as in example.
-However, the files on demo account are regularly removed, so create an account as soon as Uploadcare catches your fancy.

 Assume you have a Django project with gallery app.